-For workplaces that lack the space to support a large enough ice maker, there is an option.
-Stackable units can be placed on top of one another, increasing your ice production.
+For workplaces that lack the space to support a large ice maker, there is another option.
+Stackable units can be placed on top of one another, increasing your ice cube production.
 So, are stackable units the best ice machines for small rooms?

-An Ice Machine Solution for Small Spaces
+A High-Volume Ice Maker Solution for Small Space

 The Pros and Cons of Stacking